February 20, 2021

 The first change to make is with ingredients.
 Good cat food should have less than 10% carbohydrates.
 The second change is the processing and preservation of food.
 Look for foods with minimal processing and minimal preservatives.
 And the all-important third change is - except for treats or small meals - to avoid feeding dry food.
 Cats are designed to get their water through their food.
 When given dry food, they frequently live with low-grade dehydration because they do not have a high thirst drive.
 Please read more about this in Are you Killing your Cat with Kibble.

 At the bottom of our page on raw feeding, we have a limited list of decent canned and dry foods.
 Keep in mind that these are not actual recommendations.
 This is our best-of-the-worst list.
 We believe balanced raw is best, and it is our feeding recommendation.
 That being said, unless you are meticulous, we strongly encourage buying pre-made raw over making your own.
-Our favorite pre-made raw is Viva Raw for reasons explained in this article.
+Our favorite pre-made raw is Viva Raw, for reasons explained in this article.

 Feeding balanced raw food is best for all cats.
-It is not natural for a cat to eat processed, dry, high-carbohydrate foods.
+It is unnatural for a cat to eat processed, dry, high-carbohydrate foods.
 Some cats have adapted; others have not.
 If your cat seems hungry even though he eats a lot of food, it may be that his body cannot utilize the food he is being fed.

 Changing how much, when, and what you feed is the answer to many Bengal cat behavioral problems.
 On more than one occasion, we have seen issues resolved by adding a third meal into the day.
 People do not often associate food with behavior, so they do not consider it a resolution to a behavioral problem.
 But food has a huge impact on behavior - especially if a cat is constantly feeling hungry because it is not eating enough, often enough, or enough food that has bio-available nutrients.